 Your certificate of currency will be attached to your renewal notice that we email to you in early July.
 If you don't receive electronic communications from us, or you need another copy throughout the year, you can go online at any time to obtain your certificate of currency.

-Queensland employers can continue to enjoy the lowest average premium rate in the nation of $1.20 per $100 in wages.
+Queensland employers can continue to enjoy one of the lowest average premium rates in the nation of $1.20 per $100 in wages.